Last Update: October 10, 2019

 Specifically: Beginning in the late 1990's both Honda and Toyota began selling Hybrid cars as a way to meet environmental cleanliness goals.

 During the 1990's and up til about 2004, California had its ZEV Mandate which forced automobile manufacturers to produce all-electric vehicles.
 Famously, CARB (the California Air Resources Board) voted to change the rules and gut the requirement to produce ZERO EMISSION VEHICLES (ZEV's).
 They replaced the ZEV requirement with a points system, and gave fuel-cell-electric-vehicles a big advantage in that system.
-The auto manufacturers canceled their battery electric (BEV) programs.
+The auto manufacturers immediately cancelled their battery electric (BEV) programs when that happened.
+The movie Who Killed the Electric Car goes into this in depth.

 Namely -- a set of DIY folks developed a method to convert a Prius into a Plug-in Hybrid.
 Primarily this work was performed under the CalCars banner.
 CalCars published the procedure for the Plug-in Hybrid Prius conversion on their website.
 From there hundreds of people either did Plug-in Prius conversions on their own, or bought kits from companies who commercialized the process.

-CalCars then started taking their so-called Prius+ cars to every political event they could.
+CalCars took their so-called Prius+ cars to every political event they could.
 This kept the possibility of a plug-in vehicle in the eyes of policy-makers.

-During the 2000's the automakers did develop plug-in hybrid models of their own.
+During the 2000's the automakers did develop plug-in hybrid and electric and fuel cell models of their own.
 Primarily these were concept vehicles rather than commercial.

 Toyota developed the Plug-in Prius, their own take on a Prius which could plug in.
 Mitsubishi developed the Outlander PHEV, an SUV with a PHEV drive train.
 Honda developed the Honda Accord PHEV.
 Ford developed a couple PHEV's under the Energi moniker.
 BMW developed both the BMW i8 sports car available solely as a PHEV, and the BMW i3 REX which is a PHEV version of the i3.
 And there are others.